Hossein Fardoust

-Arteshbod Hossein Fardoust (حسین فردوست; 21 February 1917 – 18 May 1987) was a childhood friend of the last Shah of Iran, Mohammad Reza Pahlavi, and served for ten years as deputy head of SAVAK, the powerful Iranian intelligence agency.
+Arteshbod Hossein Fardoust (حسین فردوست; 21 February 1917 – 18 May 1987) was an Iranian military officer who was the deputy head of SAVAK, the Iranian intelligence agency during the Pahlavi era.
+He was also a childhood friend of the last Shah of Iran, Mohammad Reza Pahlavi.

-Career in SAVAK
+Early life and career in SAVAK

 He first developed a friendship with the young crown prince when he was permitted to attend the private school established on the grounds of the palace to instruct the sons of court favourites, and later joined the crown prince, Ali Reza Pahlavi, and Mehrpour Teymourtash when they were dispatched to the Institut Le Rosey in Switzerland for further schooling.
 Fardoust remained a close confidant of the Crown Prince and years later served for ten years as deputy of SAVAK, running day-to-day affairs of the security and intelligence bureau, after heading the Special Intelligence Bureau of Iran - sometimes described as a sort of "SAVAK within SAVAK" for approximately 20 years.
-The Special Intelligence Bureau of Iran or, in Persian daftar-dar, allowed Fardoust to be the ultimate holder of raw intel and provider of reports to the Shah of Iran.
-Fardoust admits to have penned down all the reported data by SAVAK, Les Deuxiume Bureau of the Army, etc. using pencil when reports of intelligence came by highest members of the intelligence community.
+The Special Intelligence Bureau of Iran or, in Persian daftar-dar, allowed Fardoust to be the ultimate holder of raw intel and provider of reports to the Shah.
+Fardoust admits to have penned down all the reported data by SAVAK, the Army intelligence, etc. using pencil when reports of intelligence came by highest members of the intelligence community.
 Using pencil enabled him to manipulate and change the reports as he wished per MI6 directions.
-Hence as a result Shah of Iran and other members of the Senate were often misinformed.
+Therefore, the Shah and other members of the Senate were often misinformed.

 The KGB and Hossein Fardoust

-When Mohammad Mosaddegh became Prime Minister in April of 1951, Fardoust was one of the first to leave Iran under pressure from Mosaddegh.
+When Mohammad Mosaddegh became Prime Minister in April 1951, Fardoust was one of the first to leave Iran under pressure from Mosaddegh.
 He went to Paris and began to study law.
-In Paris, Fardoust turned to an Iranian carpet dealer named Saberi and asked him to lend money to finance his stay in France.
+In Paris, Fardoust turned to an Iranian carpet dealer named Saberi and asked him to lend him money to finance his stay in France.
 Saberi was a connecting link for the Iranians in France and supported him financially.
 Fardoust also borrowed money from Saberi and they became friends.
 It was later discovered that Saberi worked for the KGB.
-It has been speculated that Sberi recruited him as an informant for the KGB.
+It has been speculated that Saberi recruited him as an informant for the KGB.

-After the overthrow of the Mosaddegh's government, Fardoust returned to Iran and again became the Shah's confidant.
+After the overthrow of Mosaddegh's government, Fardoust returned to Iran and again became the Shah's confidant.
 Prime minister Fazlollah Zahedi received a reliable report from the Iranian military intelligence that Fardoust worked for foreign intelligence services.
 General Zahedi presented a report to the Shah, who reacted extremely negatively to the report and complained about the government, which was dismissive of his personal friend.

-According to the memoirs of the Shah’s sister, Princess Ashraf Pahlavi was convinced that Fardust was hiding vital information from the Shah, and that Fardoust even actively negotiated with Khomeini.
+According to the memoirs of the Shah’s sister, Princess Ashraf Pahlavi was convinced that Fardoust was hiding vital information from the Shah, and that Fardoust even actively negotiated with Khomeini.